smarthomeNG/plugins/nokia_health/README.md

 ```

 You have to go through the registration and oauth process on https://developer.health.nokia.com/api.
-You will need a temporary callback url!.
-In the end after step 4, you see the 4 variables needed for the plugin to work in the URL the page is forwarding you to.
+In the end after step 4, you see the access token and the access token secret in the input fields and the user id in the data right to it.

 ## Configuration